 Title

-Multimedia and digital services
+Multimedia and related digital technologies

 Mandate

-ITU-T Study Group 16 is responsible for studies relating to ubiquitous multimedia applications, multimedia capabilities, digital services and applications for existing and future networks.
+ITU-T Study Group 16 is responsible for studies relating to ubiquitous multimedia applications, multimedia capabilities, multimedia services and multimedia applications for existing and future networks.

-This encompasses information and communication technologies for multimedia systems, applications, terminals and delivery platforms; accessibility for digital inclusion; ICTs for active assisted living; human interfaces; distributed ledger technologies; media and signal coding and systems; and digital multimedia services in various verticals (health, culture, mobility, etc.).
+This encompasses information and communication technologies for multimedia systems, applications, terminals and delivery platforms; accessibility for digital inclusion; ICTs for active assisted living; human interfaces; multimedia aspects of distributed ledger technologies; media and signal coding and systems; and digital multimedia services in various verticals (health, culture, mobility, etc.).

+NOTE – When ITU-T SG16 was created in 1996, one of its mandates was to continue ITU-T SG1's studies on multimedia services.
+Accordingly, reference to "services" in the context of SG16 mandate is to be understood as "multimedia services".

 Points of guidance

 ITU-T Study Group 16 will work on the following items: